hgwhitfield/Knit/docs/README.md

 ### Navbar:

--The navbar prominently displays the "Knit and Natter with Jan" logo, which serves as a welcoming emblem for your community of knitting enthusiasts.
+- The navbar prominently displays the "Knit and Natter with Jan" logo, which serves as a welcoming emblem for your community of knitting enthusiasts.
--Clicking on the logo conveniently brings users back to the homepage, ensuring easy navigation and a home base for visitors to return.
+- Clicking on the logo conveniently brings users back to the homepage, ensuring easy navigation and a home base for visitors to return.
 It is also has a fun hover effect to provide tactile feedback and improve the overall feel of the site.
--The navbar includes easy to understand menu options for different sections of the site, such as "Shop" "Club" and "Get in touch!"
+- The navbar includes easy to understand menu options for different sections of the site, such as "Shop" "Club" and "Get in touch!"
--The entire navbar is responsive, adapting to different screen sizes.
+- The entire navbar is responsive, adapting to different screen sizes.
 On larger desktop screens it is a complete navbar with all sections are visible to be clicked on straight away.
 On mobiles and ipads it utilises a hamburger symbol and the menu utilises the 'offcanvas' effect to intuitvely appear from the side of the screen.

 ### Hero Image

 - On opening the home page there is a hero image at the top of the screen.
-This fun design is to add a welcoming tone to the site and it's tagline 'unwind with us'.
+This fun design is to add a welcoming tone to the site and its tagline 'unwind with us'.
 Is both a fun pun and a call to action for the customer to visit while maintaining the chilled out 'vibe' that jan maintains in her business.
 - The image is in fitting with the design of the page both in colour (of the wool pictured and the tagline) and in font though this has been styled by the designer.
--The image scales to different sizes depending on the screen size.
+- The image scales to different sizes depending on the screen size.
 This allows the entire image to always be visible.
--similar images are used on other pages to add a sense of continuity across the site.
+- Similar images are used on other pages to add a sense of continuity across the site.

 ### Index nav cards

-- The Navigation cards on the index page allow an introduction to the different services the business provides in a easy to digest way and a large easily understood way to instantly know how to naviage to where you can then learn more about those things.
-This allows two goals to be met at once.
+- The navigation cards on the index page provide a concise and intuitive introduction to the various services offered by the business.
+They present information in an easily digestible manner, enabling users to quickly identify and navigate to the sections of interest for further exploration.
+This dual-purpose design efficiently fulfills both informational and navigational needs.
-- They are stylised and animated on hover this gives a nice user experience and robust tactile sense that they are clickable elements.
+- They are stylised and animated on hover, this gives the user a robust tactile sense that they are clickable elements.
 - They are adapatable to all screen sizes appearing as a row in larger screen sizes and in a column in smaller ones.
-- Every card has an image attached, the image is relevant in some way to the page it links to at least thematically and allows for some visual story telling and provoke an emotional responce from the user.
+- Every card has an image attached, the image is relevant in some way to the page it links to at least thematically and allows for some visual story telling to provoke an emotional response from the user.

 ### Review Carousel

--The Review carousel was implented as a way to show 0ff the good reviews of the business and to help create a feeling of security in the brand and a desire to get involved.
+- The Review carousel was implented as a way to show 0ff the good reviews of the business and to help create a feeling of security in the brand and a desire to get involved.
 - It allows an interactive way for the the user to see several of the good reviews the business has recieved but in a way that doesn't take up too much screen real estate and clutter the site.
 Users who want to read multiple reviews can work across the carousel and read them and user who don't desire don't have to scroll through reams of text to get to the information in the footer.
 - The carousel adapts to different screen sizes.
 In larger screen sizes (desktop, tablet) it is a visual feature.
 On smaller screen sizes it disappears altogether as to not clutter the site and keep it snappy.
 The carousel visually becomes unsitely under a certain size and this suited the mobile site style more also.